Talks/ Teaching/ Collaborations

 Talks

 I regularly give invited talks and run seminars on language ideologies, sociophonetics and voice AI technologies worldwide.
-I have given invited talks at Cambridge University, University of Wisconsin-Madison or University of Birmingham, and have presented own work, among others, at Yale, Georgetown, Columbia or the University of Chicago.
+I have given invited talks at the University of Cambridge, University of Wisconsin-Madison or University of Birmingham, and have presented own work, among others, at Yale, Georgetown, Columbia or the University of Chicago.
 Below you can find more information about selected seminars, public talks and workshops I have conducted.
 A full list of talks available upon request.

 Title: Why does voice AI listen with an accent and what can we do about it?